fanoush/ds-d6/micropython/README.md

 This build is experimental.
 No guarantee that it is useful or stable enough for device you don't want to take apart.

 There are two versions:
-- uartrepl has interactive console on TTL serial port available on USB data pins (faster, more stable choice)
+- uartrepl has interactive console on TTL serial port available on USB data pins, speed 115200 (faster, more stable choice)
 - blerepl has interactive console via NUS service over bluetooth, accessible e.g. via https://aykevl.nl/apps/nus/ (a bit slow and less stable, connect to "mpus" device name)

 Unlike with Espruino it cannot be switched at runtime.